xnimorz/use-debounce/README.md

 #### Options:

-You can provide additional options as a third argument to both `useDebounce` and `useDebounceCallback`:
+You can provide additional options as a third argument to both `useDebounce` and `useDebouncedCallback`:

 | option     | default                       | Description                                                                                                                      | Example                                                                |
 | ---------- | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |